GaboTv/sigfox-nodejs-mqtt/readme.md

 ```
 If you go to POSTMAN and hit the send button again, then go quickly to <http://www.mqtt-dashboard.com/> you should see your message in the **Recently used topic** on the right handside.

-Good : we can publish our message to a MQTT Broker.
+You can publish your message to a MQTT Broker.